Respiratory Health in the Workplace and What You Can Do

 1. Dust and Fibres

-Exposure to dust and fibres, such as wood dust, asbestos, and silica, can cause a range of respiratory issues, including asthma, chronic obstructive pulmonary disease (COPD), and even cancer.
+Inhaling dust and fibres, such as wood dust, asbestos, and silica, can cause respiratory issues.
+These problems may include asthma, COPD, and cancer.

 2. Chemicals and Fumes